Gary Fisken

 Gary Fisken (born 27 October 1981) is an English former footballer who is last known to have played as a midfielder for Sun Sports.

 Career

 Fisken started his career with English second tier side Watford.
 In 2004, Fisken signed for Swansea City in the English fourth tier, where he made 8 appearances and scored 0 goals, helping them earn promotion to the English third tier.
-On 27 January 2005, he debited for Swansea City during a 1-3 loss to Bury.
+On 27 January 2005, he debuted for Swansea City during a 1–3 loss to Bury.
 Before the second half of 2005–06, Fisken signed for English sixth tier club Newport County.
 In 2013, he signed for Sun Sports in the English tenth tier.